Michael Houser (politician)

-Michael Houser is a Republican member of the Kansas House of Representatives, representing the 1st district (Columbus, Kansas in Cherokee County, Kansas).
-He has served since 2013.
+Michael Houser is an American politician who served as a Republican member of the Kansas House of Representatives, representing the 1st district (Columbus, Kansas in Cherokee County, Kansas).
+He served from 2013 until after the 2024 elections, when he did not seek re-election.
 He lost the 2010 election after calling for a recount.
 He was given a lifetime evaluation of 88% by the American Conservative Union.